-The certification label is fitted in a recess on the top outer surface of the enclosure.
-It shows the certification information plus the Eaton name, location, instrument serial number and year of manufacture.
-Other non-European certification information may also appear on this label.
+The certification label (see below) is fitted in a recess on the top outer surface of the enclosure.
+It shows the certification information plus the MTL name and location.
+Other non-European certification information may also appear on the label.
+The instrument serial number and year of manufacture are recorded on a separate label inside the terminal compartment.